We are going to easily build a flat collector solar collector box.

 If it is spray paint, it will be easier to apply.

-As shown in the following photo, this is how everything looks after being painted (only a small finish is missing around the edges)
+As shown in the following photo, this is how everything is finally painted (only a small finish is missing on the contour)

-You can also see in the same photo the outlet of the collector towards the outside.
+You can also see in the same photo, the outlet of the collector to the outside.

-The copper tube outlet at the top has a "T" to attach a thermic probe inside.
+The copper tube outlet at the top has a "T" to fit a Water pump for home solar heater inside.

 The copper tube outlet at the bottom has nothing, just its threaded connector.